10 Coues hunting tips to make you a better hunter.

-The peak of the Coues occurs in early- to mid-January.
+The peak of the Coues rut occurs in early- to mid-January.
 However, rut activity begins in December.
-During the rut, bucks are much more likely to move around in search of doe groups, and may be spotted in locations they have not been in the previous two months.
+During the rut, bucks are much more likely to move around in search of doe groups and may be spotted in locations they have not been in the previous two months.
 If you see a shooter buck, make a good, but quick shot.
 Odds are high of spotting good bucks, but you may not see the same buck twice.
-Weather can be a factor on the later hunts; much colder temperatures are the normal, and wind, rain, and even snow are possible.
+Weather can be a factor for the later hunts; much colder temperatures are normal, and wind, rain, and even snow are possible.
 Be prepared!

 3) Get in Top Physical Shape

-The Coues whitetail resides in steep, rugged, and mountainous terrain across their range.
+The Coues whitetails reside in steep, rugged, and mountainous terrain across their range.
 Just getting to a vantage point to glass for deer may require a one-mile trek with an elevation gain of 1,500 feet or more.
 Being in top physical shape is essential to turn the odds in your favor.

 Having a rifle capable of shooting accurately at long distances, and a shooter capable of doing so is a paramount requirement for Coues hunting.
 An average shot at a Coues buck is approximately 300 yards.
 Several calibers will do the job, such as traditional calibers like the .270, 30-06, and .300 Winchester Magnum; newer short magnums such as the .270 WSM, 300 WSM, and a host of others will also suffice.
 Most importantly, choose a rifle that you feel comfortable with and can shoot accurately on a regular basis.

 Practice real-world shots.
 In addition to shots that are longer than average, shots are oftentimes uphill or downhill.
 A solid rest is crucial to make your shot count.
 There are several products available to aid in the process including shooting sticks, bipods, and tripod adapters.
 Sometimes the best rest is the prone position over your backpack.
-Keep in mind that both uphill and downhill shots in essence, make the shot closer.
-A laser rangefinder is a great tool, especially those that compensate for elevation changes.
+Keep in mind that both uphill and downhill shots, in essence, make the shot closer.
+A laser rangefinder is a great tool, especially those that compensate for shooting angle.

-One of the hardest aspects of shooting Coues deer in the field is setting up for the shot.
+One of the hardest aspects of shooting Coues deer in the field is set up for the shot.
 In many cases, the hunter is out of place for a good shot because of many factors: steep slopes, vegetation, poor natural rests.
 Additionally, Coues deer reside in steep country and many shots are either uphill or downhill, making it hard to use shooting aids like bipods and shooting sticks.
-When possible, the best shooting aid(s) that I have found is the combination of a front and back rest, a bipod or shooting stick as the front rest and a backpack or other firm object used as a rear rest—its rock solid.
+When possible, the best shooting aid(s) that I have found is the combination of a front and backrest, a bipod or shooting stick as the front rest, and a backpack or other firm object used as a rear rest—its rock solid.

 5) Scout As Much As Possible